 All pupils from Nursery to Year 6 experienced some form of intra school competitive sport activities; developing their resilience in competitive situations.

-There were 356 opportunities for pupils from Years 3 – 6 to participate in the inter schools competitions programme in Lambeth.
+319 pupils from Years 3 – 6 participated in the inter schools’ competitions programme in Lambeth.

 Pupils were introduced to and coached in zumba, football, athletics, gymnastics, dance & multi-skills activities.

 Specialist coaches led Golden Time activities; increasing pupils’ opportunity and willingness to engage with physical activities.